Updated: April 18, 2021

 1. You’re no longer excited when you see there’s a “SALE”.

-Why would you be excited for something that happens every month, right?
+Why would you be excited about something that happens every month, right?
 You’d now rather focus on creating and following a budget so you can buy what you need when you need it.

 2. You’re becoming less emotional about money.